The Bitcoin Rainbow Chart

 offset ≤ +0.2 7.
 OverextendedExtended.
 Historically the first distribution signals have fired here.

 offset ≤ +0.4 9.
 EuphoricSpeculative extreme.
-2013 and 2017 cycle peaks topped inside band IX.
+The 2013, 2017 and both 2021 cycle peaks all topped inside band 9 under the current fit.

 DateEventClose (USD)Rainbow band